 We provide regular training opportunities including face-to-face events and conference calls, and we’re also here to support you and answer any questions you may have.
-You can also join a Children’s Champion Facebook group where you’ll find out the latest information about our campaigns, chat to us and chat to other Children’s Champions about their activities.
+You can also join the Children’s Champion Facebook group where you’ll find out the latest information about our campaigns, find opportunities and chat to us and chat to other Children’s Champions about their activities.

 Where can I sign up?

 To become a Children’s Champion you need to be passionate about Unicef’s work and prepared to commit a small amount of your time.
-You also need to have a UK postal address and we will require you to sign a safeguarding statement.
+You also need to have a UK postal address and consent during registration to hear from us over email.
 If you have any additional questions, please email us.